vmag/ansible-noia-node/README.md

-NOIA NODE Ansible role
+Ansible Role: NOIA NETWORK node
 =========

-Ansible role to deploy NOIA Network node on Centos 7.x server
+An Ansible Role that installs NOIA NETWORK node on RHEL/CentOS.

 How to run